NEONScience/NEON-utilities/neonDataStackR/README.md

 ```

 ### Known issues that prevent the use of this package with certain data products:
-* The downloaded variables file for Soil physical properties (Megapit), DP1.00096, is a tab-delimited file saved as a .csv.
-Variables
-can't be read in correctly.
-The files will be unzipped but stacked files will not be generated.
-This will be resolved when this data product
-is re-published in the near future.
 * Data files in Stream discharge field collection, DP1.20048, need final line endings.
 Warnings will be generated but the program will
 still make stacked files.
 This will be resolved when this data product is re-published in the near future.